-Rondanevegen – the Scenic Route Of Blue Mountains
+Rondanevegen – the Scenic Route of Blue Mountains

 Some of the most memorable nature experiences are found inland in Norway, where cozy villages meet mighty mountains.
 One of the most stunning scenic routes is Rondanevegen, that traces the eastern edge of Rondane National Park.